Fact-sheet: Alcohol and the effects

 Reduced performance and stamina: To perform at its peak, the body undergoes a number of processes, including releasing glucose into the blood stream for energy and removing waste products generated by muscles.
-If a person has drunk alcohol, their body also needs to break down the alcohol.
-These two processes compete for resources and when combined with dehydration, decrease a person’s performance and stamina.
+If a person has consumed alcohol their body also needs to break down the ethanol, this process combined with dehydration can decrease a person’s performance and stamina.

 Increased risk of inappropriate behaviour: Alcohol can cause people to become more relaxed and make them feel more confident.
 This can increase the likelihood that they may respond to a situation in an inappropriate way during a match.
 For example, they may become aggressive or violent towards other players/competitors, officials or spectators.

-Soft tissue injuries take longer to repair: Treating a soft tissue injury involves reducing blood flow to the area, however alcohol increases blood flow to the area and as a result increases the recovery time.
+Soft tissue injuries take longer to repair: Treating a soft tissue injury involves reducing blood flow to the area, however alcohol increases blood flow and swelling to the area and as a result can increase recovery time.

-Impact on general recovery: Drinking alcohol before, during or after a game can distract people and affect their ability to make decisions.
-This may result in people not carrying out the appropriate recovery strategies to help the body refuel, rehydrate and repair itself after exercise.
-People may also neglect to follow up injury management strategies and rehabilitation.
+Impact on general recovery: Drinking alcoholic drinks before, during or after a game can affect a person’s ability to make decisions.
+For example, a person may not carry out the appropriate recovery strategies to help their body refuel, rehydrate and repair itself after exercise.
+Injury management strategies and rehabilitation may also be neglected.

 Longer term impact of alcohol

 Over the longer term, alcohol can cause a number of health and social problems that can impact on a person and their sporting performance.